 - Learn to forgive.
 Forgive those who have hurt you (whether intentionally or unintentionally).
 Forgive yourself for the choices you may have made that hurt someone else or even yourself.
 Remembering that Christ forgave us for all of our sins.

 - Love your family.
 It’s the family God gave you.
 I’m fortunate to have come from a great family, so it’s not that hard to love them.
 But I understand that many people have family dynamics filled with hurtful pasts and love is not so easy.
 In that case, seek the Lord for guidance in dealing and loving your family.

 - Love what you do.
 And if you don’t love what you do, don’t be afraid to change it!
-I say this as someone who left a lucrative career in accounting (which I strongly disliked) to become a teacher and now blogger.
+I say this as someone who left a lucrative career in accounting (which I strongly disliked) to become a teacher and now blogger (read more about how God changed my career here).
 No need to wake up everyday to a job you don’t love!

 - Apologize.
 If you’re wrong, apologize.
 As an adult, you should know how to say those magic words, “I’m sorry!”
 No one is perfect and we all make mistakes, but you have to own up to those mistakes.
 Whether that person wants to accept your apology is up to them.